 ― Georges Rodenbach

 My brother, who works with addicts in a hospital, told me that the average number of times it takes to really quit drinking and stay sober is five.
-So four practice runs and then finally on the 5th one sobriety sticks.
-But, he said, often he sees people who just get stuck into serious depressions and give up after hospitalization number two or three, some deliberately drink themselves to death.
-He had just lost someone a few weeks prior in this way and he said – ‘a super nice guy, loved talking to him’ –
+So, four practice runs and then finally on the 5th one, sobriety sticks.
+However, he said that he often sees people who just get stuck in serious depressions and give up after hospitalization number two or three, and some deliberately drink themselves to death.
+He had just lost someone a few weeks prior in this way, and he said, “a super nice guy, loved talking to him.”

 The idea that we need to practice quitting drinking before sobriety sticks is no surprise.
 I tried to quit smoking several times before I finally pulled it off.
 I got better at it, I knew what to expect.
 I quit and have not had a cigarette in decades and do not fondly think of them at all anymore.
 At almost two years sober, I’m not there yet with alcohol.
 But I do expect this quitting thing, this sobriety thing takes practice.
 It takes attention.
 That’s why we speak of our sober muscles in this community.
 What seems notable though is that if we don’t build those sober muscles, if we don’t keep trying, if we stop doing the work, we can literally be washed away in a sea of our own alcohol.
 Bitter, angry, and needlessly lost and sad.

 Fell in the weeping brook.
 Her clothes spread wide;

 Which time she chanted snatches of old tunes;

 Unto that element: but long it could not be

 Till that her garments, heavy with their drink,

 Pull’d the poor wretch from her melodious lay